 hsequence has to return.
 Now let’s put everything into

-IsHListOfFutures object which we’ll be using for providing the evidences:
+IsHListOfFutures object which we’ll be using for providing the pieces of evidence:

 and define our